 Bringing the proper clothing and equipment is essential for a safe and enjoyable Sea Kayaking Adventure.
 As beautiful as Maine typically is in the summertime, our weather can change quickly – that is why you should plan for wet and cool weather despite the forecast.
 Remember that it is much easier to shed clothing than to put on clothing you don’t have.
-Upon reservation, you will be mailed a thorough confirmation packet that will include a detailed what to bring list.

 The following is a quick list of essential clothing and gear you should bring on any trip with Maine Sport Outfitters, as well as some helpful tips on dressing and packing: